Jordan-Hall/onx-core/docs/README.md

 NX_OCEAN_RELATIVE_PATH=../ocean nx documentation
 ```

-This will create generated API documentation in the `docs/external-generated` folder.
-This API will be merged into the normal `docs/generated` documentation when the docs site is built.

 Because there are two separate output folders, if someone runs `nx documentation` without the `NX_OCEAN_RELATIVE_PATH` environment variable, the ocean documentation will not be overwritten.
 The ocean documentation will only be updated or deleted when someone explicitly chooses to do so.

 ## Publishing Process